marriola/Transmute/README.md

 ### Identifiers

 Sets and features are identified by a name consisting of alphanumeric characters beginning with a capital letter, e.g. `C` or `Voiced`.
-If you need to use two identifiers in a row in a rule, you can separate them with spaces, as in `C C`.

 ### Defining sets